iansoliven/cpkAnalysis/README.md

 Each run also creates a **ShiftSummary** sheet that lists the Event, Test Name/Test Number/Lot combination, the smallest and largest INT labels, their means, the resulting mean shift, and the low/high limits derived from the largest INT dataset for that lot.

 ShiftSummary columns:
-- `Event` – copied from the Measurements table (fallback `Unknown Event` when no Event column or empty cell exists).
+- `Event` ï¿½ copied from the Measurements table (fallback `Unknown Event` when no Event column or empty cell exists).
-- `Test Name` / `Test Number` / `Unit` – carried forward from the Measurements data.
+- `Test Name` / `Test Number` / `Unit` ï¿½ carried forward from the Measurements data.
-- `Lot` – the lot name hosting the histogram.
+- `Lot` ï¿½ the lot name hosting the histogram.
-- `Min INT` / `Max INT` – labels for the smallest and largest INT groups contributing data.
+- `Min INT` / `Max INT` ï¿½ labels for the smallest and largest INT groups contributing data.
-- `Min INT Mean` / `Max INT Mean` – mean of the measurements inside those INT groups.
+- `Min INT Mean` / `Max INT Mean` ï¿½ mean of the measurements inside those INT groups.
-- `Mean Shift` – `Max INT Mean` minus `Min INT Mean` (unit-aware when provided).
+- `Mean Shift` ï¿½ `Max INT Mean` minus `Min INT Mean` (unit-aware when provided).
-- `Low Limit (Max INT)` / `High Limit (Max INT)` – limits associated with the largest INT data set (falls back to the lot-level limits when the INT-specific limits are missing).
+- `Low Limit (Max INT)` / `High Limit (Max INT)` ï¿½ limits associated with the largest INT data set (falls back to the lot-level limits when the INT-specific limits are missing).

 Event-specific histogram sheets are named `Histogram_<EVENT>` with invalid Excel characters replaced by underscores and truncated to Excel's 31-character limit.